SenseStageTeam/sensestage_documentation/_minibee/unpacking-the-sensestage-kit.md

 Every starter kit comes with expansion boards for adding new sensors and custom circuits to your MiniBees.
 There are two types of expansion boards: the standard **XPree** experimentation board, and the simplified **XPee**.

-You should have one XPree and one XPee for each Minibee in your kit.
+You should have one XPree and one XPee for each MiniBee in your kit.

 ![](/img/minibee-expansion-kit-small.jpg)